Our Local Health Networks

 Local Health Networks (LHNs) manage the delivery of public hospital services and other community based health services as determined by the state government.

-- comprises a range of public hospital and health care sites and services, which may include community health and residential services for the aged and other vulnerable groups
+- comprise of a range of public hospital and health care sites and services, which may include community health and residential services for the aged and other vulnerable groups

 - fund public hospital services (under a joint arrangement with the Commonwealth)

-- be responsible for system-wide public hospital performance, management, planning (including capital planning) and policy development
+- are responsible for system-wide public hospital performance, management, planning (including capital planning) and policy development

-- be responsible for planning, funding and delivery of teaching, training and research
+- are responsible for planning, funding and delivery of teaching, training and research

 - determine, through service agreements with their LHNs, service delivery and state-wide planning